eric-zhu-uw/lunchsimple/README.md

 You must tell Lunchsimple which Wealthsimple accounts belong to which Lunch Money assets.

-**It is recommended that you create a test budget to use with Lunchsimple the first time to ensure that you see the transactions that you expect.**

 First, go to the [Accounts page](https://my.lunchmoney.app/accounts) in Lunch Money and create a new account for each Wealthsimple account you want to sync with.

 Then, go to the [Developers page](https://my.lunchmoney.app/developers) in Lunch Money and generate an Access Token by clicking **Request New Access Token**.